Steve Aoki: Appearances

-Aoki has made appearances in the media, notably in video games, television, and music videos.
+Aoki has appeared in the media, notably in video games, television, and music videos.
 His interest in gaming led him to co-owning the esports company Rogue.
 He was featured in the video games NBA 2K8 and NBA 2K9 as a special celebrity player, even though he admits to being terrible at basketball.
 He makes cameos in the videos for Cobra Starship's 2007 single "Send My Love to the Dancefloor, I'll See You in Hell (Hey Mister DJ)" and The Sounds' single "Tony the Beat".
 Aoki made a cameo appearance in rapper Kid Cudi's video "Just What I Am".
 On July 1, 2016, it was announced that Aoki would make an appearance as both a musical contributor and non-playable character in the video game Dragon Ball Xenoverse 2.

-In January 2012, Aoki released new tracks on Turntable.fm in conjunction with SOL REPUBLIC Headphones, making him the first established artist to fully orchestrate a listening session using the platform.
+In January 2012, Aoki released new tracks on Turntable.fm in conjunction with SOL REPUBLIC Headphones, making him the first established artist to orchestrate a listening session using the platform fully.
 Aoki appeared in an episode of The CW's superhero series Arrow that was first aired on March 20, 2013.
 He played himself, spinning at the grand opening of Oliver Queen's fictional nightclub.
 He also appeared in an anti-fur ad for PETA, an organization he says he's supported since he was 14 years old.
 Aoki appeared on Never Mind the Buzzcocks in December 2014.
 He currently resides in Henderson, Nevada.

 On May 8, 2020, he performed in the Fortnite Party Royale Premiere with Dillon Francis and Deadmau5.